amal-araweelo/RV32I/README.md

 # README - file structure and running the program

 File structure and running the program
-This information is also available in te README file The code for this project is split into multiple files and headers.
+The code for this project is split into multiple files and headers.

 	opcodes.h contains definitions for opcodes for different instruction types